An experienced software developer with a bachelor degree in game development looking for long-term employment in the games industry.

 After years of developing business applications for government and private clients, I decided to switch gears and combine creativity with code by entering the field of games and simulations development.

-In 2019 I am completing a Bachelor Degree in Game Development, while working on my own games and simulations projects on the side.
+I finished a three year Bachelor Degree in Game Development in 2019, while working on my own games and simulations projects on the side.

-❤️ After achieving an Advanced Diploma in Professional Game Development in 2018, I received the AIE Head of School Award for Outstanding Game Programmer.
+After achieving an Advanced Diploma in Professional Game Development in 2018, I received the AIE Head of School award for Outstanding Game Programmer of my graduating year.

-I have experience as a project manager, development team lead, business application developer, web application developer and much more.
+I have experience as a project manager, development team lead, scrum master, games and simulations developer, web application developer and much more.

-My goal is to complete my current education in game development and find work in games and simulations with a company that I can dedicate myself to for the long-term.
+My goal is to leverage my new qualifications in game development to find work in games and simulations with a company that I can dedicate myself to for the long-term.
 Exciting short-term projects could also entice me!

 For a complete résumé, contact me at firstname.lastname@example.org.